 Start by Identifying Your Skill Gaps

 The first step toward becoming more competent (and mentally more at ease while at work) is accessing where you stand.
-After all, every job requires a certain set of skills, and chances are, even if you have them all, there’s room for improvement.
+After all, every job requires a certain set of skills, especially when exploring job listings for occupational therapists and chances are, even if you have them all, there’s room for improvement.

 So, start by taking an honest look at your strengths and weaknesses.
 Are you great at the technical side but struggle with communication or leadership?
 Focus on the latter.
 Perhaps you’ve got a solid grasp of the day-to-day operations but are out of touch with the latest industry developments?
 Take time to acquaint yourself with the new trends and developments.